karoldziadkowiec/ParcelSwift/README.md

 Choosing a package size:
 ![Choosing a package size](https://github.com/karoldziadkowiec/ParcelSwift/blob/master/photos/4.png)

-Time fot putting the package in the locker:
+30 sec time for putting the package in the locker:
 ![Time fot putting the package in the locker](https://github.com/karoldziadkowiec/ParcelSwift/blob/master/photos/5.png)

 Confirmation window: